Photon1c/PecuniaryScriptsLibrary/scripts/index.md

 advanced_screener_portfolio_manager.py sorts a list of stock tickers into 4 categories to determine actionability.

 OptionPayoff-AI-Creator.ipynb uses OpenAI to parse through user description of an option strategy to plot an option payoff diagram chart.

+TradingView-ChartExtractor.ipynb - Save TradingView stock charts as images using selenium.
+Useful for LLM vision analysis.